Climate Change Linked To More Seasonal Allergies In The U.S., Study Says

 Hay fever affects 25 million American adults and its treatment is costing people $11.2 million annually, according to the study.

-Sapkota and his team collected images from NASA to identify the start of the spring season in the U.S. and linked it to data collected by the Centers for Disease Control and Prevention (CDC).
+Sapkota and his team collected images from NASA to identify the start of the spring season in the U.S. and linked it to data collected by the Centers for Disease Control and Prevention.

 “Previous studies have shown that plant phenology is highly dependent on temperature.
 As such, it is one of the most sensitive indicators of how our ecosystem is responding to climate change,” said Dr. Chengsheng Jiang, co-author of the paper.
 “We show that such climate change-driven ecological changes are directly linked to allergic disease burden in the United States.
 Even a relatively small change in the timing of tree flowering can have a significant economic impact given that 25 million American adults already suffer from hay fever each year.”